mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 >
 > I have never in my life experienced anything of that nature.
 I didn’t know what was happening, nor what to do with it.
 I wanted to cling to it, hold on.
 And then, I tried to just let it be, knowing, feeling it would pass.
 And of course, it did.
 >
 > But I never forget those three days.
-I knew that this simple enlightenment from within was what I was looking for all these years, and it showed me how much I could be and see.
+I knew that this simple enlightenment from within was [...] what I was looking for all these years, and it showed me how much I could be and see.
 Since then I haven’t again experienced the fullness and intensity of that state, but neither have I feared the thought of my own death again.
 >
 > In my continuing search for a way to attain that state of being and seeing, I bought a book on Buddhism last year.
 From there I delved into scholarly pursuit, and after sampling a wide range of Buddhist schools of thought, many frustratingly intricate and esoteric to me, I was struck by the simplicity of Zen.
-What writers had to say about its practice and effects range something true within me.
+What writers had to say about its practice and effects rang something true within me.
 >
-> I have just recently begun to sporadically practice zazen in a chair, because my legs refused to even come close to crossing.
+> I have just recently begun to sporadically practice zazen in a chair, because my legs refuse to even come close to crossing...

 *[Laughter.]*

-> ...
-And at times I have little difficulty for about 25 minutes.
-I have attempted to give the fullness of my attention to my daily tasks without clinging to wandering thoughts.
+> ... and at times I have little difficulty for about 25 minutes.
+I have attempted to give the fullness of my attention to my daily tasks, without clinging to wandering thoughts.
 With not a great deal of success so far.

 *[He chuckles.]*

-> My husband often has frustrated me with his controlling egoistical and critical mind...
+> My husband often has frustrated me with his controlling egoistical and critical manner...

 *[Laughter.]*